fbpx

 • Successfully earn credit for all courses for which you received a semester payment.

-If you do not meet a semester GPA requirement, you will be placed on probationary status; however, if you fail to meet semester GPA a second time, you will forfeit any remaining scholarship payments.
+If you do not meet a semester GPA requirement, you will be placed on probationary status; however, if you fail to meet the semester GPA a second time, you will forfeit any remaining scholarship payments.
 Students are still able to receive the Opportunity Scholarship while on probation.
 Probation is not allowed for students who fail to meet the credit requirement.
-Students who do not meet the eligibility requirements will forfeit their Opportunity Scholarship and may have to return the scholarship funds.
+Students not meeting the eligibility requirements will forfeit their Opportunity Scholarship and may have to return the scholarship funds.

 Students who were approved for a deferment immediately after high school need to complete the following to reinstate their scholarship.